-Our school is a Church of England Primary School, welcoming forty five children into Reception Class, from September 2018.
+Our school is a Church of England Primary School, welcoming forty five children into Reception Class, each September.
 We are situated on Whalley Road in Langho and serve the local villages of Langho, Billington and Brockhall.
 The school was founded in 1873 and the Christian principles on which it was founded are still important today.
 We enjoy close links with the parish of St Leonard’s.

 Latest Calendar Events